COD Membership and Selection

 |Chair||Annual||Appointed by Chair of the Faculty|

-COD has two subcommittees for 2016-17.
-One is the permanent committee on sexual misconduct.
+COD currently has one subcommittee, the committee on sexual misconduct.
 Members of this subcommittee receive extensive additional training related to sexual misconduct, intimate partner violence, and stalking.
 This subcommittee is responsible for resolving all complaints alleging that the sexual misconduct, intimate partner violence, and stalking policies have been violated.
 There are no student members of this subcommittee.
 Student members of COD are not involved in resolving complaints of sexual misconduct.
-Members of this subcommittee for 2016-17 academic year are:
+Members of this subcommittee for 2022-23 academic year are:

 The cases COD members deal with are complex and require nuanced understanding of MIT policies, COD's procedures, and other important content areas.
 All COD members are therefore required to participate in appropriate training before doing the work of COD or engaging in any hearings, sanctioning panels, or other resolution of cases.
 An annual orientation is provided, as are monthly briefings.

 COD is a time committment of 2 to 5 hours per month (on average) in addition to the annual training in early fall and COD retreat over IAP.

 COD members are expected to adhear to certain principles of ethical conduct in their work for the COD.
 These expectations include maintaining the privacy of the complainants, respondents, witnesses, and other parties involved in any case before the COD; impartiality; adherance to MIT's policies and values; and other criteria.